guw/dotfiles/README.md

 ```

 ## Aliases and Functions
-To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
-Instead, add your aliases, functions, settings, etc into one of the files in the `bash` subdirectory, or add a new file.
+To keep things easy, the `~/.bashrc` and `~/.profile` files are extremely simple, and should never need to be modified.
+Instead, add your aliases, functions, settings, etc into one of the files in the `bash` or `zsh` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
-Take a look, I have [a lot of aliases and functions](source).
-I even have a [fancy prompt](source/50_prompt.sh) that shows the current directory, time and current git/svn repo status.
+Take a look, I have [a lot of aliases and functions](bash).
+My [fancy prompt](bash/50_prompt.sh) is based on Liquibase which shows things like git/svn repo and Mac battery/load status.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bin scripts](bin).